AdobeDocs/campaign-classic.en/help/web/using/use-case--creating-an-email-delivery.md

 topic-tags: editing-html-content
 ---

-# Use case: create an email delivery{#use-case-creating-an-email-delivery}
+# Use case: creating an email delivery{#use-case-creating-an-email-delivery}

 In this use case, you will learn steps to design an email delivery using Adobe Campaign Digital Content Editor (DCE).